Faraday Challenge

 The Jack Petchey Foundation has supported The Institution of Engineering and Technology (IET)’s Faraday Challenge Days since 2015.

 IET and the Jack Petchey Foundation work together to deliver Faraday Challenge Days, which are designed to encourage young people to find an interest in engineering and develop vital skills for the workplace.
-Through the partnership, the IET aims to reach a wide variety of schools in London and Essex who are already successfully running the Foundation’s Achievement Award Scheme.
+Through the partnership, the IET aims to reach a wide variety of schools across the country, including London and Essex.

 My introduction to engineering was as a teenager in the Fleet Air Arm.
 I think it’s such a vital skill for young people and for the future of this country.
 We need more engineers!